 Between travel delays, turkey cooking time, and holiday shopping plans, the holidays can become jam-packed.
-That’s why Bright Pink wants to help equip you with the tools you need to gather your family health history and assess your risk, and a game plan to fit it all in to what can be a hectic long-weekend.
+That’s why Bright Pink wants to help equip you with the tools you need to gather your family health history and assess your risk, and a game plan to fit it all into what can be a hectic long weekend.

 Step 1: Collect your questions beforehand.

 When looking at your family health history, both your parent’s sides are equally important in determining your personal level of risk.
-While breast and ovarian cancer history is important, other types of cancer can also be indicators of an inherited genetic risk—so capture everything you can.
+While breast and ovarian cancer history are important, other types of cancer can also be indicators of an inherited genetic risk—so capture everything you can.
 Ask:

 - Who had cancer?